Kurt Gerstein: World War Two

-Because of his technical education, Gerstein quickly rose to become head of technical disinfection services and worked with Odilo Globocnik and Christian Wirth on the technical aspects of mass murder in the extermination camps.
+Owing to his background as a mining engineer and his medical training, Gerstein was assigned to the Hygiene Institute at SS headquarters in Berlin, where he worked in the “Water Hygiene” department under Dr. Krantz, along with Odilo Globocnik and Christian Wirth.
+The Hygiene Institute of the Waffen-SS was responsible for sanitary oversight of concentration camps and, under the pretext of disinfection, for the development and supply of toxic gases.
 He supplied hydrogen cyanide (Zyklon B) to Rudolf Höss in Auschwitz from the Degesch company (Deutsche Gesellschaft für Schädlingsbekämpfung Vermin-Combating Corporation") and conducted the negotiations with the owners.
 On 17 August 1942, together with Rolf Günther and Wilhelm Pfannenstiel, Gerstein witnessed at Belzec the gassing of some 3,000 Jews who had arrived by train from Lwow.
 The next day, he went to Treblinka, which had similar facilities, and he observed huge mounds of clothing and underwear, which had been removed from the victims.
 At the time, motor exhaust gases were used for mass murder in both extermination camps.
+Reflecting later on his posting, Gerstein wrote that his assignment placed him unexpectedly close to the core of Nazi power, despite his prior conflicts with the regime, an outcome he regarded as extraordinary given his past.
+Historian Pierre Joffroy characterized this position as that of an “archangel who demanded a folding seat in hell—and obtained it.”

+After completing a course at the disinfectors’ school in Oranienburg, Gerstein was tasked with epidemic prevention, particularly against typhus, among troops and in camps, through water treatment and disinfection.
+He devised an improved system for water disinfection that was well received by his superiors and led to his promotion.
+In November 1941, he was appointed second lieutenant and placed in charge of the “Technical Hygiene” section, responsible for disinfection methods.
+His duties involved extensive travel across occupied Europe, including France, to oversee the manufacture and deployment of equipment and to inspect barracks and prisoner-of-war camps.